rnons/lord/README.md

 - [douban.fm]  Only in China?
 - [jing.fm] Only in China?

+Lord is on [hackage](http://hackage.haskell.org/package/lord), you can install with

+    cabal install lord

 ## Commands

 ```
 lord -h
 lord status
+lord toggle
 lord kill

 lord 8tracks listen [<mix_id> | <mix_url>] [--no-daemon]